 At Northbrook we believe that baptism is intended to be a choice made after a person has chosen to follow Christ.
 Therefore we do not baptize infants.
 We do however offer Parent/Child Dedication.

 One of the most meaningful steps we can take as believers is to obey the Lord in water baptism.
-For most people, this is a milestone event in their walk with Jesus and demonstrates in a visible manner a person’s internal decision to follow Christ.
+For most people, this is a milestone event in their walk with Jesus and is an outward symbol of a person’s internal decision to follow Christ.

 Baptism: Five Important Questions